 §807.1.
-Title and Purpose.
+Title and Purpose

-- (a) These rules may be cited as the Career Schools and Colleges rules. - (b) The purpose of these rules is to implement and interpret the provisions of the Texas Education Code, Chapter 132, Career Schools and Colleges.
+(a) These rules may be cited as the Proprietary School Career School and College Rules.

+(b) The purpose of these rules is to implement and interpret the provisions of the Texas Education Code, Chapter 132, Proprietary SchoolsCareer Schools and Colleges.
 The Commission shall evaluate each school according to the standards of practice set forth in the Act and this chapter.
 The Commission will provide assistance, whenever possible, in complying with this chapter.